rockit-astro/camd-andor2/README.md

 `andor_camd` interfaces with and wraps Andor USB CCD cameras and exposes them via Pyro.

-`cam` is a commandline utility for controlling the cameras.
+The `cam` commandline utility for controlling the cameras is provided by [camd-client](https://github.com/rockit-astro/camd-client/).

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the observatory software architecture and instructions for developing and deploying the code.

 ### Configuration